-Note: You are currently viewing documentation for Moodle 3.1.
-Up-to-date documentation for the latest stable version of Moodle is probably available here: Moodle help courses.
+Note: You are currently viewing documentation for Moodle 2.9.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Moodle help courses.

 Moodle provides numerous areas where Admins can enable/disable functionality as well as setting defaults.
 No organization uses all the features.
 Why have them all on?
 The admin should customize the site to the needs of the organization.
 How can we do this.
 Some examples are below: